It’s that time of the year again!

 For example, smell is a powerful memory tool, as certain scents can trigger memories quite vividly.
 When it comes to studying for exams, you could spray an unfamiliar smell like a new perfume or cologne, or an essential oil, while revising, and then do so again right before your exam or test.
 Just make sure not to pick an overpowering smell!

 Likewise, with taste, our brain can create vivid taste-memory connections.
-A good way to utilise this to your advantage is by chewing on an unfamiliar-tasting gum, both while studying and during your exam.
+A good way to utilize this to your advantage is by chewing on an unfamiliar-tasting gum, both while studying and during your exam.

 10. Make some lifestyle changes